Seborinos/NCutYX/README.md

 ## Clustering Multilayer Omics Data using MuNCut <a name="muncut"></a>

-This example shows how to use the ancut function. ancut clusters the columns of a data set Y into K groups with the help of an external data set X.First we define some of the simulation parameters below.
+This example shows how to use the muncut function.
+MuNCut clusters the columns of data from 3 different sources.
+It clusters the columns of Z, Y and X into K clusters by representing each data type as one network layer.
+It represents the Z layer depending on Y, and the Y layer depending on X. Elastic net can be used before the clustering procedure by using the predictions of Z and Y instead of the actual values to improve the cluster results.
+The function muncut will output K clusters of columns of Z, Y and X.

 ```{r}
   #parameters#